-7 signs you might have an inferiority complex (and how to cope)
+7 signs of feeling inferior (and how to cope)

 Clinically reviewed by Dr. Chris Mosunic, PhD, RD, CDCES, MBA